hangrybear666/aws_cert_coding/README.md

 ### TODO

-- add private subnet
-- add nat gateway in public subnet and route from private to establish stateful egress
+- configure nat gateway in public subnet and route from private to establish stateful egress
-- add proper security group
+- configure private security group

-### 1. Install EC2, VPC, Subnets, IGW and so forth with terraform
+### 1. Install EC2 Bastion Host, EC2 Instance, VPC, Private & Public Subnet, IGW, NAT GW, Elastic IP etc.

 #### a.
 Setup Environment Variables with your secrets and configuration
 scaffold the .env files with the following script and fill in your own details.